sca075/mqtt_vacuum_camera/docs/croping_trimming.md

 It is possile therefore to optimize the view to dsiplay only the map (without empty spacess arround it).

 The calibrations points of the maps will be automatically updated at each map transformations.
-The robot positon and coordinates will not change, maing that thre will be no changes on whatver cleaning area pre-defined.
+The robot positon and coordinates will not change, meaning that there will be no functional changes for the pre-defined cleaning areas.